Volunteer Opportunities at Crystal Cove State Park

 The following briefly summarize the volunteer programs at Crystal Cove State Park:

-Lead hikes, walks, and talks including backcountry hikes, beach walks, tidepool talks, nature photo walks, bird walks, geology walks, full moon hikes, and more.
+Lead hikes, walks, and talks including backcountry hikes, beach walks, tidepool talks, nature photo walks, and geology walks.

 Educate the public through roving interpretation about the State Marine Protected Area as well as tidepool ecology and preservation of the fragile ecosystem.
 Volunteers provide information, help identify creatures, and remind park visitors about proper tidepool etiquette.